diwic/dbus-rs/dbus-crossroads/README.md

 Design decisions (compared to dbus::tree):

  * First class support for both sync and async methods
+ * Detect method arguments automatically through generics
- * Less generics makes a less cluttered API
+ * ...but less generics in structs you use, which means less cluttered API
  * The tree/crossroads instance is `Send` (but not `Sync`).
  * You can now modify the instance from within a method handler
  * Different object paths can contain different types of data